Has the personal exemption kept up with prices and incomes?

 As the federal government expanded in the postwar era, individual income taxes rose, and the personal exemption, which was fixed in nominal dollars, failed to keep pace with changes in personal income.
 Lawmakers increased it only occasionally before finally indexing it to increases in prices, beginning in 1981.

-Had the personal exemption been indexed to personal income per capita since 1948, it would have been $18,950 in 2014, more than four times what it actually is, and annual revenues would fall more than $283 billion below current levels.
+Had the personal exemption been indexed to personal income per capita since 1948, it would have been $19,800 in 2015, almost five times what it actually is, and annual revenues would fall more than $298 billion below current levels.

 Congress has partially offset the erosion of the personal exemption with other changes to the tax code.
 Most importantly, it created the child tax credit and the earned income tax credit, both of which have helped to hold down taxes for larger, low- and middle-income households that are most affected by the falling real value of the exemption.